 Instructions

-- Bring the milk to a gentle boil with the sugar and ground almonds.
-Lower the heat and let it simmer for 5 minutes, then remove from the heat and allow it to cool slightly.
+- Bring 1¼ cups (300 ml) milk, ⅓ cup (70 g) granulated sugar, and ¼ cup (30 g) ground almonds to a gentle boil.
+Lower the heat and simmer for 5 minutes, then remove from the heat and allow to cool slightly.

-- Soak the gelatine leaves in cold water for 5 minutes.
+- Place 5 gelatine leaves in cold water and soak for 5 minutes until softened.

-- Puree the strawberries and pass through a fine sieve to remove the seeds.
-Add the double cream to the strawberry puree and fold gently.
+- Blend 1⅓ lb (600 g) fresh strawberries into a puree and pass it through a fine sieve to remove the seeds.
+Add 1⅔ cups (400 ml) heavy cream to the strawberry puree and fold gently.

-- Squeeze out the gelatin and stir it into the warm milk mixture until completely dissolved.
-Gently fold the milk mixture into the strawberry and cream until smooth and well combined.
+- Squeeze the water from the gelatine leaves and stir them into the warm milk mixture until completely dissolved.
+Gently fold the milk mixture into the strawberry and cream mixture until smooth and well combined.

 - Pour the mousse into serving glasses or bowls and refrigerate for at least 4 hours, or until set.

-- For the topping, chop the strawberries and combine them with sugar in a small pan.
-Cook over low heat for about 5 minutes until the berries release their juices, then set aside to cool.
+- Chop 7 oz (200 g) fresh strawberries and combine them with 3 tablespoons of granulated sugar in a small pan.
+Cook over low heat for about 5 minutes until the strawberries release their juices, then set aside to cool.

 Notes